R-Dson/llama-server-cli.py/README.md

    - Choose "Set model" and select your model from the list
    - Adjust other settings as needed
    - Start the server with your profile

+## OpenAI API Compatibility

+The tool includes an OpenAI-compatible API server that allows you to use your local llama-server with applications that support the OpenAI API format:

+1. **API Configuration**: Configure the API server host and port through the interactive menu or config.json
+2. **Automatic Profile Switching**: The API server automatically switches between profiles based on the requested model
+3. **Chat Completions**: Supports the `/v1/chat/completions` endpoint with streaming capabilities
+4. **Models Endpoint**: Exposes profiles as models via the `/v1/models` endpoint

 ## Background Server Operation